-Looking to hike one of Glacier National Park’s most popular day hike?
-The Highline Trail, although called a loop trail is usually hiked one way.
+Looking to hike one of Glacier National Park’s most popular day hikes?
+Then the Highline Trail is perfect for you.

 For easy navigation, use the quick line to go directly to pages that interest you.
 Feel free to bookmark these pages for future reference.